DayanFA/Sistemas-de-Informacao-UFAC/Algoritmos e Linguagem de Programação/README.md

 # Exercises

-* Exam 3 - Exercise list to practice programming in C and compose the grade for N2.
+* Avaliação 3 - Exercise list to practice programming in C and compose the grade for N2.

 * Extras - Some additional exercises that I used to practice the C language further.